s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

 print(sum)
 ```

 # Acknowledgements
-Thanks to the HighLoad community on Signal and especially Grace Fu and Jack Frigaard.
+Thanks to the HighLoad community on Signal, especially Grace Fu and Jack Frigaard.